dddrrreee/cs140e-24win/labs/12-i2c+mailboxes/README.md

      stretch timeout and there were no errors.
 We shouldn't see any of these today.

+     Clear the DONE field in status since it appears it can still be set from a previous invocation.

      Set the device address and length.

      Set the control reg to read and start transfer.